Pandurangashram: Shishya Sweekar

 As time passed by, the devotees got anxious about the continuation of the Guru Parampara and asked Pāndurangāshram to accept a shishya (disciple) who would succeed him as the Head of the community, but he did not.

 Pāndurangāshram was greatly perturbed by the disobedience of community members under his reign: The people who firmly abided by the Dharma and maintained the tradition of the ancestors, were few in number.
 The large number of excommunications that Pāndurangāshram carried out also played its part in his silence.
 The devotees had pleaded him to accept a disciple Eight times and each time he had remained silent.
-He would always pray to Lord Bhavānishankar(The community deity) to give him strength to hold firm in his decision.
+He would always pray to Lord Bhavānishankar (the community deity) to give him strength to hold firm in his decision.

 But the Lord had ordained otherwise.
-In the month of Vaiśākha(around time of June) in 1915, Swamiji made a decision to accept a shishya.
+In the month of Vaiśākha (around June) in 1915, Swamiji made a decision to accept a shishya.
 The son of a priest named Haridās Rāmchandra Bhat was the one anointed.
 His name was Shantamoorthy.
-He was ordained as Ānandāshram' during the Shishya Sweekār ceremony(A ceremony where the guru accepts his disciple).
+He was ordained as Ānandāshram' during the Shishya Sweekār ceremony (a ceremony where the guru accepts his disciple).